Kemess Underground Project

 - Co-product all-in sustaining costs (“AISC”) over first five years of US$682/oz of gold and US$1.36/lb of copper

 - By-product AISC over first five years of US$201/oz of gold

 - Pre-commercial production capital costs (including 12.5% contingency) of C$450M (US$337M) plus an additional C$153M (US$115M) in capitalized operating costs (net of revenue); Capital expenditures are back-end weighted

-- Large Indicated resource base of 246.4Mt including reserves of 107.4Mt (currently constrained by tailings storage capacity of the mined-out Kemess South open pit)
+- Large Indicated resource base of 246.4Mt including reserves of 107.4Mt (capacity was constrained at the time by tailings storage capacity of the mined-out Kemess South open pit)

-- Further property resource potential at Kemess East (1km to the east of KUG) as highlighted in the resource update for Kemess East which AuRico Metals announced in a press release dated 23rd March 2016
+- Further upside potential at Kemess East (1km to the east of KUG) as highlighted in the PEA announced in a press release dated 29th May 2017

 - Testwork indicates that KUG ore will produce a concentrate that is free of deleterious elements and readily marketable to both smelters and traders